Tailor Brands logo

 An operating agreement is a contract between members of an LLC that establishes policies and procedures for how to manage their business.
 You can use it to create formal processes for matters like:

-Even if you are the only member of the LLC, an operating agreement can help you maintain the formality often expected from a business.
+Even if you are the only member of the LLC, a South Dakota LLC operating agreement can help you maintain the formality often expected from a business.
 It can give you additional credibility with creditors, vendors, and others.
 It can also help maintain liability protection for you individually.

 Is an operating agreement a must?